kubernetes/enhancements/keps/sig-api-machinery/4595-cel-crd-additionalprintercolumns/README.md

 #### Alpha

 - Feature implemented behind a feature flag
-- Initial e2e tests completed and enabled
+- Unit tests and integration tests completed and enabled
+- Implement the new expression field for additionalPrinterColumns with an approximate CEL cost

 #### Beta

 - Gather feedback from developers and surveys
-- e2e tests added
+- Additional e2e tests added
+- Benchmarking JSONPath execution and modify CEL cost if needed

 #### GA

-- More rigorous forms of testing—e.g., downgrade tests and scalability tests
+- Upgrade/downgrade e2e tests
+- Scalability tests
 - Allowing time for feedback

 ### Upgrade / Downgrade Strategy